ihh/quaff/README.md

    -qsubjobs &lt;N&gt;   Submit up to N simultaneous jobs to queueing system -qsub &lt;path&gt;, -qsubopts &lt;options&gt;
-                   Path to, and options for, job submission program (qsub) -qsubdir &lt;path&gt; Temporary directory to use for job scripts -qsubheader &lt;header file&gt;
+                   Path to, and options for, job submission program (qsub) -qsubdir &lt;path&gt; Temp directory to use for job scripts (must be on NFS) -qsubheader &lt;header file&gt;
                    Specify header for job scripts (e.g. for PBS directives)